When is registration? December 1st – March 1st

 Who are the Aces?
 The Aces are an elite baseball team comprised of the best of the best Anderson Township has to offer in each age division starting at 8U.
 Players who are interested must try out for the team each season and no player is guaranteed a spot on the team.
 The Aces play both a Little League schedule against other D-9 Little League teams (Loveland, Mason, Lebanon, etc) and select teams from around the Greater Cincinnati area, as well as multiple local tournaments.

 When are tryouts for the Aces and Kings?
-June 3, 2018 (June 10th if rained out on the 3rd)
+June 8th, 2019 (June 9th if rained out on the 8th) for the 2020 season

 How can I become more involved in ATLL?
 There are many ways to get involved as a volunteer with ATLL.
 Managers, Assistant Coaches, and Umpires are all needed to make our league great.
 For those who want a more in depth role there are multiple board positions available.
 Meetings are typically held the first week of each month.
 Contact the ATLL President (email@example.com) for more information.